khanhtbh/XcodeEditor/README.md

 An API for manipulating Xcode project files.

 I added some updates from https://github.com/akame in https://github.com/appsquickly/XcodeEditor/issues/62 and modified a little bit to prevent duplicated emdded frameworks.
+You can find it in Adding a Framework section
 # Usage

 ### Adding Source Files to a Project